-I’ve travelled with my fair share of female friends, as well as on my own and as part of a group.
-But traveling with a guy friend changes things.

-[Old entry] I’ve travelled with my fair share of female friends, as well as on my own and as part of a group, but it’s my many trips abroad with one of my good male friends (shout out to Howard!) that have made me realize that there are a few points about traveling as half of a mixed pair that are worth talking about…
+My friend Howard and I have traveled together many times.
+And those trips have made me realize that there are a few points about traveling as half of a mixed pair that are worth talking about.

 Everyone is Going to Assume that You’re a Couple

 For some reason it is still the common assumption that a guy and a girl traveling together must be romantically involved.

-Be sure to explicitly introduce and refer to him as your “friend”, make reference to one of your partners back home if there is one, or mention in passing how annoying it is that everyone keeps assuming you’re together.
+Be sure to explicitly introduce and refer to him as your “guy friend,” and make reference to one of your partners back home if there is one.
+Or mention in passing how annoying it is that everyone keeps assuming you’re together.

-What your Partners Make of It
+Traveling with a Guy Friend: What your Partners Make of It

 Hostel dorms are generally fine, but when it comes to private rooms what’s the best course of action?
 Double up?
 Twin beds?
 Separate single rooms?
 The choice is up to the two of you and what you’re both comfortable with.
 Make sure you discuss this beforehand though, as it will affect your budget!